|

 her upper thigh, raised her leg, and drove himself inside her.

-now that each deep thrust of his penis seemed to be touchingslicing
+each deep thrust seemed to be touchingslicing throughevery

-throughevery particle of her body.
-"Oh," she sobbed,
+particle of her body.
+"Oh," she sobbed, from the tight

 She was already teetering on the brink when he suddenly rolled